Types of Abuse

 Click here to learn how to protect yourself from technological abuse (provided by the National Network to End Domestic Violence).

-There are specific tactics of abuse that some abusers use against their immigrant partner.
+There are specific tactics of abuse that may be used against immigrant partners, including:

-It is important to remember that in the US, even undocumented immigrants have rights, and that, in case of an emergency, contacting the police should be a priority.
+It is important to remember that in the U.S. undocumented immigrants have rights and protections, and that in the case of an emergency, contacting the police should be a priority.

 Any of the above behaviors may be used to control or exert power over a partner, and they may be part of a larger cycle of violence and reconciliation.